sunmorgus/Dalek-Xmas-Tree/README.md

 What would the holidays be without a little EXTERMINATE!!!

 This repo will hold the script for running your own Dalek Christmas Tree, using python and a Rapsberry Pi!
+More information about this project can be found here: http://dev.csbctech.com/dalek/wordpress

 Before getting started, there are some dependencies you need to install on your Rapsberry Pi (mostly to get sound working, plus adding the CWiid package for Wii Remote control):